httpwg/wg-materials/interim-20-10/minutes.md

 * discussion on expiring and creation time
 * outcome is two proposed concepts
-    * expiration time is the signer telling hte verifier what they think is the expiration time. bounding the accountibility for the signature. not a strict requirement on the verifier. verifier may have longer or shorter times for many reaosns such as clock skew, async apps, the verifier has tigher constraints for any reason (such as compliance requirements)
+    * expiration time is the signer telling the verifier what they think is the expiration time. bounding the accountability for the signature. not a strict requirement on the verifier. verifier may have longer or shorter times for many reasons such as clock skew, async apps, the verifier has tighter constraints for any reason (such as compliance requirements)
 * next steps
     * alg and keyid confusion, suggestion to use *jose?*, will respond